AylaNetworks/ayla-documentation/src/tech-notes/using-ble-to-set-up-wi-fi-for-esp32/index.md

 1. Review other functions in demo_bt.c.
 Your application will need to implement similar functionality to orchestrate BLE services.
 a. demo_bt_host_task implements the host task thread, which executes nimble_port_run to execute the BLE host statck
 a. demo_bt_advertise configures and (re)starts BLE advertisements
 a. demo_bt_display_passkey displays the code the user must enter when pairing.
 By default the passkey is 123456 for demo purposes.
-This should be changed to use a random number or other hard difficult to predict value for greater security in production products.
+This should be changed to use a random number or other hard to predict value for greater security in production products.
 a. demo_bt_gap_event_handler implements handling for BLE GAP events.
 It orchestrates management of BLE connections.
 See ESP32 and NimBLE documentation for more information on handling GAP events.
 a. demo_bt_gatt_register_cb handles BLE GATT registration events.
 See ESP32 and NimBLE documentation for more information on handling GATT registration events.
 1. Review the BLE configuration of the ESP IDF configured by the Ayla demo application.